Moira Simmons-Avafoa: Career

-Simmons-Avafoa is outspoken about the effects of climate change - particularly on the lives of women and children, who also have the least input into decision-making.
+Simmons-Avafoa is outspoken about the effects of global warming - particularly on the lives of women and children, who also have the least input into decision-making.
 She was a Senior Advisor - Pacific Division with the Ministry of Foreign Affairs in Tuvalu until a secondment to the Pacific Islands Forum Secretariat as part of the Smaller Island States Attachment Programme.
-In 2019 she had returned to her Senior Adviser role.
+In 2019, she had returned to her Senior Adviser role.

-In 2018 she was the programme's representative at the Green Climate Fund's Structured Dialogue with the Pacific conference.
-In 2017 she was one of 22 women selected to take part in an international climate-change negotiation training workshop.
+In 2018, she was the programme's representative at the Green Climate Fund's Structured Dialogue with the Pacific conference.
+In 2017, she was one of 22 women selected to take part in an international climate-change negotiation training workshop.
 The workshop was entitled Pacific Women's Climate Change Negotiating Conference and was facilitated by the Pacific Islands Forum and the Australian Government.